 Patricia Horn O’Brien is a graduate of Columbia School of Social Work and has worked and volunteered as a social worker throughout her adult life.
 She’s a member of the Guilford Poets Guild and co-founded CT River Poets.
 She initiated the ongoing program, Paintings and Poetry, at Florence Griswold Museum.
 Her recent book, a memoir, The Laughing Rabbit: A Mother, A Son, and the Ties that Bind, chronicling the surrender of her son for adoption in 1962, her search for him, and their reunion in 1982, is available on Amazon or from the author at firstname.lastname@example.org.
 Pat is the author of When Less Than Perfect is Enough and Poet Laureate of Old Saybrook.

-Sharon Olson‘s book Will There Be Music is forthcoming (February 2019) from Cherry Grove.
+Sharon Olson‘s book Will There Be Music came out in early 2019 from Cherry Grove.
 Her previous book The Long Night of Flying was published by Sixteen Rivers Press in 2006.
-A retired librarian from California, she currently lives in Lawrenceville, New Jersey where since 2015 she has been a member of Cool Women Poets critique and performance group.
+A retired librarian from California, she currently resides in Annapolis, Maryland.
+Since 2015 she has been a member of Cool Women Poets critique and performance group.
 She has also been a member of the Guilford Poets Guild since 2008.
 You can see more of her writing on her blog Slopoet Tells All.